If there are any grades avaliable for viewing, you can see them in Registration History within Lancerpoint.

 Pass/No Pass Grading

-Many courses of the college have an option of being graded on a pass/no pass basis.
+Many courses of the college allow students to choose an option of being graded on a pass/no pass basis.
 See the course description to determine those for which pass/no pass is not a grading option.

 The following provisions shall apply: